NelsonBittencourt/PicArd/README.md

 ### C.2) PC Software:

-PicArd PC software is a console application for Windows, its main functions are:
+PicArd PC software is a console application for Windows/Linux, its main functions are:

 - Parse device database;
 - Parse *'.hex'* files provided by user;